Could an Insurance-like Derivative Contract Be Created to Hedge against the Financial Loss from Pool Downtime Due to a DDoS?

 In Which Scenarios Is a Custom Binary Protocol Superior to Standard Protocols for RFQ?

-How Can a Pool Operator Use Financial Metrics to Quantify the Economic Cost of High Latency?
+How Can a Pool Operator Use Derivatives to Hedge against the Risk of a Sudden Drop in Miner Participation?

 How Does the Cost of Bandwidth and DDoS Protection Factor into a Pool’s Operational Expenses?